 The Commission provides the non-executive governance of the House by Members, but it does not manage day to day operations.
-As noted above, it has delegated this power to the House of Commons Management Board, by an Instrument of Delegation.
+As noted above, it has delegated this power to the House of Commons Executive Committee, by an Instrument of Delegation.

-Both the Commission/Members Estimate Committee and the Management Board are advised by the House’s two Audit Committees: the Administration Estimate Audit Committee and the Members Estimate Audit Committee.
+Both the Commission/Members Estimate Committee and the Executive Committee are advised by the House’s two Audit Committees: the Administration Estimate Audit Committee and the Members Estimate Audit Committee.

-The Management Board seeks to provide assurance to the Commission that that its arrangements for running the House are working effectively.
+The Executive Committee seeks to provide assurance to the Commission that that its arrangements for running the House are working effectively.
 This assurance is provided in a number of ways.

 Internal Audit Service

 The objective of Internal Audit is to provide the Clerk, as Accounting Officer, with an independent and objective evaluation of the overall adequacy and effectiveness of the House's arrangements for governance, risk management and control.